 But high-tech lasers aren't responsible for all 21st-century Maya archaeological discoveries.
-Some have been pure luck.
-Take the Cave of the Jaguar God underneath the Maya city of Chichén Itzá in Mexico, for instance.
+Some have been happenstance, like the Cave of the Jaguar God underneath the Maya city of Chichén Itzá in Mexico.
 It was opened by an archaeologist in December 2019.
 He remembered being inside the cave as a boy in 1966, but it was later sealed.
 As a man in his 60s, he decided to seek it out.
 Inside the cave were hundreds of well-preserved artifacts used in Maya rituals.
+Archaeologists hope that these artifacts will provide as much information about Maya life as the aboveground sites.